A personal dialogue with

 One milestone project under the UITP Asia-Pacific Division is the Urban Transport Account – a mobility statistics benchmarking project that aims to help authorities, planners, operators and researchers to have better grasp on trends and insights.

-Indeed, we shall organize the 14th UITP Asia-Pacific Assembly in conjunction with the 91st Metro Assembly, in Hong Kong, on 21-22 October 2014.
+Indeed, we shall organise the 14th UITP Asia-Pacific Assembly in conjunction with the 91st Metro Assembly, in Hong Kong, on 21-22 October 2014.
 It will be a good occasion for members and new friends to experience what UITP can foster to exchange and to learn.”

 - What would be the “one phrase” you would advise our young talents to devote their energy to our sector?